Elizabeth H. Shuler, Chair

 Julianne Malveaux, Vice Chair*

-Malveaux is president emerita of Bennett College, where she served as the 15th president.
-She has worked as an economist, author, and commentator. and is the founder of Last Word Productions.
-Currently the president and founder of Economic Education in Washington, D.C., her newest book, Are we Better off?
-Race, Obama & Public Policy, will be released in 2015.
+Malveaux is the dean of the College of Ethnic Studies at California State Los Angeles.
+She has worked as an economist, author, and commentator, and is the founder of Last Word Productions.
+She is currently the president and founder of Economic Education in Washington, D.C.
+Her most recent book, Are We Better Off?
+Race, Obama and Public Policy, was published in 2016.
 She is an outspoken activist for issues surrounding race, culture, gender, and their economic impacts.